 If you click Restore after an error occurs, data migration will ignore this setting and continue to migrate table data.
 Proceed with caution.

-- If you select Ignore, when destination table objects contain data, data migration will adopt the strategy of recording conflicting data in logs and retaining the original data.
+- If you select Ignore, when target table objects contain data, data migration will adopt the strategy of recording conflicting data in logs and retaining the original data.

 Before you select this option, make sure that you have selected both Schema Migration and Full Migration on the Select Migration Type page.